The safety of our team, customers and communities is paramount

 - Meathead high fives are no longer an acceptable greeting.
 Team members and customers will be asked to abide by the recommended 6 ft distance between people whenever possible.

 - There is zero tolerance for a sick employee to be dispatched or remain at work.
+All employees are temperature-checked before each move.

 We are keeping our team safe and/or supporting their decisions to stay home.